MERA PEAK VIA AMPHU LAPCHA PASS NEPAL

 1) trekking or hiking - this may sound strange, but many insurance list that as an exclusion.

 2) altitude over 6,000 meters.
-Most travel insurance providers do not include this under their standard cover and often limit it to 3500m or less.
+Most travel insurance providers do not include this under their standard option and often limit it to 3500m or less.

 3) Sprains strains and physiotherapy - yes, many insurers exclude this, though ironically, this is what you most likely need cover for.